UBCSailbot/raye-local-pathfinding/README.md

+# Python planning code

+The main planning code in python can be found in `python/planner.py`.
+This code is meant to provide a baseline for the C++ implementation.

 # Ubuntu OMPL Docker for mac
 A docker container for running the Open Motion Planning Library (with GUI) on Mac OS in an Ubuntu environment.